elmorenox/jenkins-flaskapp-on-ec2-in-vpc/README.md

 - Write a script to install Jenkins
 - Write a script to configure the NGINX server
-- Creating a CDN with Cloudfront
+- Create a CDN with Cloudfront